StuntsPT/Radeon-tray/README.md

 **Note**: You can also launch the command above after login or simply ``` radeontray client & ```.

+###Using the program:
+After being launched, the program will place an icon in you systary.
+Left click\
+ the icon to read some info about your card(s). right click the icon to change \
+the power state.
+The icon will change according to the choosen power state.

 ###Credits:
 You can read more about power profiles [here](http://www.x.org/wiki/RadeonFeat\